Mary Calvagna, MS

 Saslow D, Soloman D, Lawson H, et al. American Cancer Society, American Society for Colposcopy and Cervical Pathology, and American Society for Clinical Pathology screening guidelines for the prevention and early detection of cervical cancer.

-3/17/2014 DynaMed's Systematic Literature Surveillance
+3/17/2014 DynaMed Plus Systematic Literature Surveillance

-http://www.ebscohost.com/dynamed: Ronco G, Dillner J, et al. Efficacy of HPV-based screening for prevention of invasive cervical cancer: follow-up of four European randomised controlled trials.
+http://www.dynamed.com/topics/dmp~AN~T114831/Cervical-cancer: Ronco G, Dillner J, Elfstrom KM, et al. Efficacy of HPV-based screening for prevention of invasive cervical cancer: follow-up of four European randomised controlled trials.
 Lancet.
-2014 Feb 8;383(9916):524-532.
+2014;383(9916):524-532.

-7/7/2014 DynaMed's Systematic Literature Surveillance
+7/7/2014 DynaMed Plus Systematic Literature Surveillance

-http://www.ebscohost.com/dynamed: Qaseem A, Humphrey LL, et al. Screening pelvic examination in adult women: a clinical practice guideline from the American College of Physicians.
+http://www.dynamed.com/topics/dmp~AN~T114831/Cervical-cancer: Qaseem A, Humphrey LL, Harris R, et al. Screening pelvic examination in adult women: a clinical practice guideline from the American College of Physicians.
 Ann Intern Med.
 2014;161(1):67-72.

-Last reviewed December 2014 by Mohei Abouzied, MD
+Last reviewed December 2015 by Mohei Abouzied, MD